AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-features.md

 ```

 This feature is implemented using the SDK's transparent message transmission.
-Monitor the transparent message callback to process navigation-related effects.
+Monitor the transparent message callback and determine how to display the typing status in the navigation bar.

 ## Local search